984 Tom Huddlestone

 Biography

 Tom Huddlestone was a tall, lavishly skilful midfielder whose mastery of the football was absolute, but whose end product at times did not match the effortless ability on display.
-He joined City in August 2013 for a £5.25m fee, a club record fee paid at the time.
-He slotted into the City midfield alongside ex-Spurs team-mate Jake Livermore, broke a lengthy goal scoring drought and had his hair cut, then piloted City to a successful Premier League return embellished by a run to the FA Cup Final – Tom contributing a fine semi-final goal against Sheffield United.
-Two months later he played in City’s first ever European foray, seeing a penalty saved and blootering the rebound over the crossbar in the first match in Slovakia, then missing a fine short range chance in the final seconds of the last match at home to Lokeren.
-Tom’s second season was less effective and as City were relegated back in the Championship Huddlestone struggling for form.
-He stayed at City when they dropped into the Championship and his struggle continued as he was regularly used off the bench, however as the season reached its climax Tom returned to form and he piloted the Tigers to an end of the season play-offs victory against Sheffield Wednesday.
-He showed better form on City’s brief return to the top flight in the 2016/17 season, especially when given a pivotal midfield role by Marco Silva in the final months of the season, but another relegation led to him leaving the Tigers after four seasons.
+He joined Hull City in August 2013 for a £5.25m fee, at the time a club record fee paid.
+He slotted into the City midfield alongside ex-Spurs team-mate Jake Livermore and in his first season he broke a lengthy goal scoring drought and had his hair cut, piloted City to a successful return to the Premier League and was prominent as the Tigers reach the FA Cup Final in May 2014 – Tom contributed a fine semi-final goal against Sheffield United in April 2014.
+In July 2014 he played in City’s first ever European foray, seeing a penalty saved and blootering the rebound over the crossbar in the first match in Slovakia against AS Trencin, then missing a fine short range chance in the final seconds of the last match at home to Lokeren.

-Tom made his Spurs’ debut in January 2006 against Fulham then spent another seven seasons at Tottenham Hotspur, rarely becoming a permanent first team fixture but always impressing with his lavish yet seemingly effortless passing ability.
-In September 2006 he made his debut in European competition against Slavia Prague, later in the 2006/07 he played in both legs of the League Cup semi-final that Tottenham lost to local rivals Arsenal.
-He also played in the second leg of the 2007/08 League Cup semi-final that saw the previous season’s defeat to Arsenal reversed, and Tom came on as substitute in the Wembley final that ended in Tottenham defeating another London rival Chelsea in extra time.
+Tom made his Spurs’ debut in January 2006 against Fulham and spent another seven seasons at White Hart Lane, rarely becoming a permanent first team fixture but always impressing with his lavish yet seemingly effortless passing ability.
+In September 2006 he made his debut in European competition against Slavia Prague, later in the 2006/07 season he played in both legs of the League Cup semi-final that Spurs lost to local rivals Arsenal.
+He also played in the second leg of the 2007/08 League Cup semi-final that saw the previous season’s defeat to Arsenal reversed, and Tom came on as substitute in the February 2008 Wembley final that ended in Tottenham defeating another London rival Chelsea in extra time.
 In January 2009 he played in his third League Cup semi-final in three years against Burnley, but was unused substitute for the Wembley final that saw Manchester United win on penalties.
-In April 2010 he played in his first FA Cup Semi Final, which ended in defeat to Portsmouth, a negative that he was able to rectify four years later.
+In April 2010 he played in his first FA Cup Semi Final, which ended in defeat to Portsmouth, a negative that he was able to rectify at Hull City four years later.
+By the 2012/13 season Huddlestone was being selected by Tottenham less frequently and his final appearance for the club came in May 2013 against Sunderland – in eight seasons at White Hart Lane Huddlestone had scored 15 goals in 209 senior appearances.

 Huddlestone was first selected for the England senior squad in May 2008 but remained an unused substitute in a friendly against USA.
 His senior debut came in November 2009 against Brazil, he won three further caps against Mexico and Japan in May 2010, and against Sweden in November 2012.